 What role does EDA play in our seizure monitoring algorithm?

 EDA helps make our algorithm more precise, and less likely to trigger false alarms, than relying solely on movement data.
-We continue to analyze characteristic EDA signatures of tonic-clonic seizures to continually improve our algorithm.
+We continue to analyze characteristic EDA signatures of tonic-clonic seizures to further improve our algorithm.